Recession, rate hikes seen jamming brakes on global 2023 earnings growth

 The S&P 500's forward 12-month price-to-earnings ratio has slipped to about 17 from 22 at the end of December 2021, but remains above the long-term average of about 16, according to Refinitiv data.

-With valuations, much depends on whether the Fed can create a "soft landing," said Keith Buchanan, senior portfolio manager at Globalt Investments.
+Much depends on whether the Fed can engineer a "soft landing" for the economy, said Keith Buchanan, senior portfolio manager at Globalt Investments.

 Morgan Stanley's chief U.S. equity strategist, Michael Wilson, warned in a note on Monday that "the market isn't always efficient in pricing major earnings downturns before they arrive."